geekish/slimbox/README.md

 ## Usage

 This package contains an extended (final) Container and ContainerFactory from [Unbox][link-unbox].
-Usage is almost exactly the same, except the extended Container _partially_ implements ArrayAccess.
+Usage is almost exactly the same as using Unbox directly, except the extended Container _partially_ implements ArrayAccess.
 What this means is that you may use array notation to _access_ services in the Container; however, due to the fact that Unbox uses a factory class to create the container, you cannot use array notation to set/configure services on the Container.

-Also provided is a default service provider, registering all the same services required by Slim.
+Also provided is `DefaultServicesProvider`, registering all the same services required by Slim.
 All services are registered under their class name, with aliases by interface and Slim-specific short name (e.g. "router", "foundHandler").
 The default services provider is _not_ automatically registered for you, so you need to do this yourself.

 The service provider accepts an array of settings that Slim uses to configure various services (see: [Slim Default Settings](//www.slimframework.com/docs/objects/application.html#slim-default-settings)).
 These are injected into a provided Settings class, so you may type hint against it in your classes for injection.